DatoKviloria/sut/README.md

 ```
   SUT 2.0 (Neo) Doesn't support Assert Object any more.
-  But still acceptable other assertion librarys such as Chai.assert, Node-assert, Sut-assert (SutJs Assert Object) ...
+  But still acceptable with other assertion librarys such as Chai.assert, Node-assert, Sut-assert (SutJs Assert Object) etc ...
 ```